 What Makes a Non-Dairy Milk Good in Coffee?

-Oat milk is quickly becoming the leader of non-dairy milks to use in coffee drinks.
-It is made from a combination of oats, water, and sometimes canola oil.
+Oat milk has become one of the most popular non-dairy milks to use in coffee drinks.
+It's made from a combination of oats, water, and sometimes canola oil or rapeseed oil for emulsification.
 The result is a surprisingly full-bodied non-dairy milk with richness that rivals whole dairy milk.